 Drupal vs WordPress: Multisite functionality

-Large organizations and enterprises typically own multiple digital properties—representing different brands, solutions, or regional sites, for instance.
+Large organizations and enterprises typically own multiple digital properties often representing different brands, solutions, or regional sites.
 This is why multisite management is another important criteria when choosing a CMS.

 While both Drupal and WordPress offer multisite capabilities, when comparing Drupal vs WordPress for multisite management, it’s only WordPress that delivers the standardization, centralization, and scalability enterprises need to truly leverage on a multisite setup.